Facing uncertain fall, schools make flexible reopening plans

 “We got hit with the virus — shouldn’t have happened — and we had to close up.
 We saved millions of lives,” Trump said.
 “Now we’ve opened it up, got to go back to school.”

-The Parkway district on Monday is scheduled to announce its plans for the fall, but it will remain ready to pivot quickly if the spread worsens or the outlook improves, Beckner said.
+The Parkway district on Monday is scheduled to announce its plans for the fall, but it will stay ready to pivot quickly if the spread worsens or the outlook improves, Beckner said.

 “Even if we are able to bring back all of our students, it won’t look the same as it was in February,” Beckner said.
 “There will be more hand-washing.
 There will be more restrictions on how we’re able to do things like lunch, like recess.”